polganesh/springk8s/README.md

 ## Prerequisite
 - Required
   - Git client :- to clone this project on local development environment.
-  - Java 8 or above :- for application development
+  - Java 8 or above :- for application development, compilation and build as jar file
   - Maven :- build tool for this project.
   - Docker :- for creating docker image
   - Helm :- helm client for deploying this application as a helm chart.